huilinghe19/bluesky/README.md

 ## open bluesky with the existing profile "profile_gui_dev" from Willam.
     ipython --profile=gui_dev

-## connect with EPICS motor. change the startup file.
+## connect with EPICS PV using EpicsMotor and EpicsSignal in Bluesky. change the startup file.
     cd .ipython
     ls
     cd profile_gui_dev
     cd startup
     sudo nano 00-start.py

-The content in 00-start.py is used to initial the bluesky RE environment.
+The content in "00-start.py" is used to initial the bluesky RE environment.
 We can add epics motor "IOCsim:m1" into ophyd, and then we can see it , move it or use it to scan in bluesky.
-After restart bluesky, we can get the m1 als bluesky motor using "wa", and the position of m1 is 1.00 using "m1.position".
-Actually m1 stands for the epics PV "IOCsim:m1".
+After restarting bluesky, we can see m1 als bluesky motor using "wa", and the position of m1 is 1.00 using "m1.position".
+Actually m1 stands for the epics PV "IOCsim:m1"(Epics virtual motor).
+EpicsSignal is called "EMILEL:test:rdCurE3", it is used in bluesky RE environment.
+Epics Motor and Epics Signal must be opened at first before opening bluesky.

+open epics virtual motor:

+    cd /hzb/EPICS01/motor-6.11-old/iocBoot/iocSim
+    ./st.cmd.unix

+open keithley 6517 and open the epics PV using the Website.
+Actually we opened the EPICS PV prefix with "EMILEL:test".
+All relevant PV are opened, we only choose EPICS PV "EMILEL:test:rdCurE3" as a testing signal in Bluesky.

+    caget EMILEL:test:rdCurE3

 # mongo/ mongodb/ mongodb-compass
-Note "ulimit -n 64000" with mongo db installation.
+Note the limit: set "ulimit -n 64000" with mongo db installation.

-mongo db must be restarted after reboot.
+Mongo db must be restarted after reboot.

 We can use mongodb-compass to see which are contained in the mongo DB.

-I created a db called "test", with username "AdminSammy" and Password "password" in mongodb. "test" is a mongo db name, is also a catalog in databroker, which is used in bluesky queueserver and ariadne GUI.
+I created a db called "test", with username "AdminSammy" and Password "password" in mongodb.
+These createUser operations must be done in the mongo db. "test" is a mongo db name, is also a catalog in databroker, which is used in bluesky queueserver and ariadne GUI.

     mongo -u AdminSammy -p --authenticationDatabase admin